 Consider a team of doctors and nurses working in a hospital emergency room.
-Before the next ambulance to arrives, they have no idea of the nature of the task ahead.
+Before the next ambulance arrives they have no idea what task is ahead.
 Will the patient require surgery, heart resuscitation, medications?
-The condition of the next patient is unknown; the tasks that will be required of the team, ambiguous.
-But at no time while the team waits, do they negotiate roles: "Who would like to administer the anesthesia?
+The condition of the next patient is unknown; the tasks that will be required of the team, ambigu- ous.
+But at no time while the team waits, do they negotiate roles: "Who would like to admin- ister the anesthesia?
 Who will set out the instruments?
 Who will make key decisions?"
 Each role is clear.
 As a result, when the patient arrives, the team is able to move quickly into action.

 It's one thing to join a team, but quite another to perform as a team member.
-To put it simply, teams don't work without teamwork, and for teamwork to take place, every team member must play their role..
+To put it simply, teams don't work without teamwork, and for teamwork to take place, every team member must play their role.